wormholer/KAP-manual/en/security/ldap.en.md

 ### Configure Administrator Groups and Default Roles

 KAP allows mapping an LDAP group to the administrator role: In kylin.properties, set "acl.adminRole" to "ROLE_" + GROUP_NAME (The GROUP_NAME need be in upper case).
-For example, use the group "KAP-ADMIN-GROUP" to manage all KAP administrators, then this property should be set to
+In this example, use the group "ADMIN" to manage all KAP administrators, then this property should be set to

 ```
-acl.adminRole=ROLE_KAP-ADMIN-GROUP
+acl.adminRole=ROLE_ADMIN
 acl.defaultRole=ROLE_ANALYST,ROLE_MODELER
 ```